bassambarazi/book-test/about/syllabus.md

 ## Learning Outcomes

-The Learning Outcomes for this course are:
+The Learning Outcomes for this tutorial are:

 ```{include} syllabus_bits/course_LOs.md
 ```